BorealisBlues/PrawnBot/README.md

 # PrawnBot
- A discord bot to help out
+ - A discord bot to help out
- Prawnbot is a simple discord bot built to assist in a handfull of tasks Please store your bot token, guild name, and NSFW channel id in an .env file label your bot token as DISCORD_TOKEN, guild name as DISCORD_GUILD, and nsfw id as NSFW_CHANNEL
+ - Prawnbot is a simple discord bot built to assist in a handfull of tasks.
+ - Please store your bot token, guild name, and NSFW channel id in an .env file
+ - label your bot token as DISCORD_TOKEN, guild name as DISCORD_GUILD, and nsfw id as NSFW_CHANNEL

  # Current Commands
  - !version : replies with the current PrawnBot version